Latrobe Valley coal mines

 The Board of Inquiry established on 21 March 2014 to inquire into, and report on, a range of issues associated with the Hazelwood mine fire made a range of recommendations to improve the regulation of coal mines in Victoria.

-The Department of Economic Development, Jobs, Transport and Resources, (DEDJTR) regulates the mineral, petroleum, greenhouse gas geological storage, extractive and geothermal industries in Victoria.
+The Department of Jobs, Precincts and Regions (DJPR) regulates the mineral, petroleum, greenhouse gas geological storage, extractive and geothermal industries in Victoria.
 The department shares responsibility with Energy Safe Victoria in oversight of the pipeline industry.

-DEDJTR responsibilities include ensuring that the Latrobe Valley open cut brown coal mines comply with established licence conditions.
-The mines form a substantial part of the workload of the DEDJTR's Gippsland office which includes audits, inspections, response to community complaints and supporting the work of the Environmental Review Committees associated with all three mines.
+The department's responsibilities include ensuring that the Latrobe Valley open cut brown coal mines comply with established licence conditions.
+The mines form a substantial part of the workload of the department's Gippsland office which includes audits, inspections, response to community complaints and supporting the work of the Environmental Review Committees associated with all three mines.

 - Bring forward the commencement date of s.
 16 of the Mineral Resources (Sustainable Development) Amendment Act 2014 (Vic), to facilitate the requirement that approved work plans specifically address fire prevention, mitigation and suppression; and